discoverrange/gcp_scripts/README.md

 <i> gcloud config set project [PROJECT_ID] </i>

 Using this script we will be able to execute commands remotely for n number of running linux instances present in a GCP project

-This script will skip to execute commands in terminated instances.
+This script will skip to execute ssh command in terminated instances.
+And it maintains the skipped instances in /tmp/status.txt file

 <i> gcloud compute ssh NAME --zone ZONE --command='EXECUTE-COMMAND' </i>